 The Talking Microwave II provides voice prompts, including announcements for setting or running cook times, current power level, status of the microwave and reminders to attend to the food.

 For more information on both traumatic brain injury and AT devices and services, please contact Disability Rights New Jersey (DRNJ), New Jersey’s protection and advocacy system for people with disabilities.
 DRNJ provides legal and non-legal advocacy services, technical assistance and training, information and referral, and outreach and education in support of the human, civil and legal rights of people with disabilities.
 Call 1-800-922-7233 in New Jersey, or access our website at http://www.drnj.org/atac/.

 This bulletin was written in collaboration by ATAC and the Protection & Advocacy for Individuals with Traumatic Brain Injury (PATBI) Programs.
 PATBI is funded by the U.S. Department of Health and Human Services, Health Resources and Services Administration.
-ATAC is funded by a grant from the U.S. Department of Education, National Institute on Disability and Rehabilitation Research (NIDRR/ED), through the New Jersey Department of Labor, Division of Vocational Rehabilitation Services.
+TThis publication was made possible by Grant Number 90AG0050-01-00 from the Administration for Community Living.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the Administration for Community Living.
 ATAC and PATBI are administered by DRNJ, New Jersey’s designated protection and advocacy system for people with disabilities.

 Disability Rights New Jersey